1. Check the assessment criteria

 - Please read this as this is what the assignment will be marked against

 - University grading criteria can be found in the Academic Regulations Section 1 in the Academic Quality and Standards policies

 - Due date

 - Please check the Academic Regulations section 2 in the Academic Quality and Standards policies regarding late submission penalties and requesting extensions

 - The online submission link

 - Online submission uses Moodle's Assignment activity.
-See below for guidance on how to submit
+See Submitting an assignment in Moodle

 - Specific requirements